kwant-project/kwant/README.txt

     export PYTHONPATH=$HOME/lib/python

-You can make this setting permanent by adding this line to your the file ``.bashrc`` in your home directory.
+You can make this setting permanent by adding this line to the file ``.bashrc`` in your home directory.

 To check successful installation try executing some scripts in the ``examples``